janpolowinski/dswarm-temporary-docu/Define-Mappings.md

 * The new mapping will now be visualized by a red arrow (4).
 * Repeat these steps for each mapping you want to create.

-__Note:__ In the alpha release you can map to [[attributes|Glossary#attribute]] only on the first level.
-For example, you will not be able to map to “contributor/givenName” yet.
+__Note:__ In the alpha release you can only map to [[attribute paths|Glossary#attribute-paths]] on the first level.
+For example, you will not be able to map to “contributor > givenName” yet.
 You can, however, map on first-level attributes such as “title” or “shortTitle”.

 ## Complex Mappings